survivejs/webpack-book/manuscript/packages/01_consuming.md

 * Install the newest version of a specific dependency, e.g., `npm install lodash@* --save` as a more controlled approach.
 * Patch version information by hand by modifying *package.json* directly.

-It is important to remember that your dependencies can introduce backward incompatible changes.
+It's important to remember that your dependencies can introduce backward incompatible changes.
 Remember how SemVer works and study the release notes of dependencies.
 They don't exist always, so you have to go through the project commit history.

 T> `npm ls`, and more specifically `npm ls <package name>`, allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.